taknight-101/gradebook/README.md

 ## Feature Description & details :
 > Gradebook
-- Teacher portal showing a listing of an in-memory collection of studetns and their average mean grade score
+- Teacher portal showing a listing of an in-memory collection of students and their average mean grade score

-- Student detials page showing the grades of possible domain types in the list (Homework, Quiz, Test)
+- Student details page showing the grades of possible domain types in the list (Homework, Quiz, Test)
-- Ability to add a new grade for any student in any supoorted domain type
+- Ability to add a new grade for any student in any supported domain type

 ## Implememantion Details